 Risk factors for gum disease

-The following factors raise the risk of developing gum disease:
+The following factors increase the risk of gum disease developing or worsening more quickly:

-- Having any condition that affects immunity - such as Addison’s disease or HIV
+- Having a condition that affects the immune system – such as Addison’s disease or HIV

 How is gum disease treated?